mohsenim/mohsenim.github.io/README.md

+how to run in locally:

 bundle3.0 config set --local path 'vendor/bundle'

 bundle install

 bundle exec jekyll serve

 To change background images for posts: add to the post: card: card-1 (or card-2 , ...) change related css in main.css

+I remvoed bibliography which generate html from .bib file becasue it's not supported by Github.

 <!-- PROJECT LOGO -->